VitorMazziero/ChlorellaCycles/README.md

 # ChlorellaCycles
-App to control LED intensity over time
+App to control LED intensity over time for algae cultivation

 ## Repository Structure
 - **esp32_code**: Contains the ESP32 code for controlling the LED light.